smartcontractkit/documentation/docs/Oracle Jobs/Job Types/flux_monitor.md

 - An occasional poll, which must show that there has been sufficient deviation from an off-chain data source before a new result is submitted
 - New rounds initiated by other oracles on the feeds.
 If another oracle notices sufficient deviation, all other oracles will submit their current observations as well.
 - A heartbeat, which ensures that even if no deviation occurs, we submit a new result to prove liveness.
 This can take one of two forms:
-    - The "idle timer", which begins counting down each time a round is completed
+    - The "idle timer", which begins counting down each time a round is started
     - The "drumbeat", which simply ticks at a steady interval, much like a `cron` job

 **Spec format**